Walker Art Center

 Pay as you can

 Located in Minneapolis, the Hennepin History Museum has a wealth of different exhibits to explore.
-Some of my favorites are the rotating collection that comes through.
+Some favorites are the rotating collections that come through.
 They specialize in cultural aspects of history throughout Minnesota.

 The Minnesota Institute for Astrophysics